 She did not marry Onassis, she once said, because “love is much better when you are not married.”
 She said she bore no ill will to Jackie Kennedy, and took the marriage “in her stride.”

-A new book reveals shocking details about the tragic private life of one of the greatest opera sopranos of the 20th century.
+A recently published book reveals shocking details about the tragic private life of one of the greatest opera sopranos of the 20th century.

 “Cast A Diva: The Unknown Life of Maria Callas” by Lyndsey Spence, includes unknown details about Callas’ legendary marriage with Onassis.
 Through the personal letters of Callas, the book reveals shocking tidbits about the diva’s tempestuous relationship with Onassis.
 It also includes disturbing anecdotes about Callas’ early life with her verbally abusive mother who forced her to leave Greece to have an international singing career

 Callas turns her back on opera in 1965.
 On February 20 she triumphs in “Tosca” in Paris.
 During a performance on May 29, she falls ill.
 On July 5, “despite the advice of her doctor,” she takes to the stage for the last time in London, with Queen Elizabeth II in the audience.

 In 1973 Callas undertakes an international tour of recitals.
 In Paris, bouquets rained onto the stage, accompanied by standing ovations and cries of “Viva Maria,” even if the critics were less enthusiastic.